IlyasOsman/cryptoPesa-website/README.md

 ### 3. Acknowledgement

-* Thanks to all who contributed to this project whether directly or indirectly
+* Thanks to all who helped me overcame blockers.
+* Thanks to [Bootstrap](https://getbootstrap.com/) for making working easier.